Concepts for Future High-Energy Astrophysics Missions

 selected Athena as the mission for this theme, with a target launch

 date of 2028 [ESA]

-Dark Matter Satellite will search for dark matter in the
+Explorer, a mission which will search for dark matter in the universe

 PheniX, a very-broad-band (1-200 keV) high spectral-resolution

 (<~ 0.5 keV) focussing X-ray telescope able to do Compton polarimetry